 The principal colour on the rug's surface.
 It usually takes up more than 50% of the overall rug colouration.

-A mixture of two or more fibres in the composition of any one rug.
+A mixture of two or more fibers in the composition of any one rug.

 The outer are of a rug all around the edges.
 In many rug designs, the border has a different design to the core area.
 Other rugs have borders made of entirely different materials or fibres from the core fabric.